-Tansen is in Palpa district, Lumbini zone.
+Tansen is in Palpa district.

 There are regular buses from Kathmandu to Tansen - 296 km from Kathmandu via Butwal and about 324 km from Kathmandu via Pokhara.
 You can take a daily-scheduled flight from Kathmandu to Pokhara or Bhairahawa.
-Tansen is conveniently near Lumbini, the birthplace of Lord Buddha, and the popular tourist destination of Pokhara.
+Tansen is conveniently near Lumbini, the birthplace of Lord Buddha, and the ever popular tourist hangout of Pokhara.
 It is about 3-4 hours drive from either of these cities.